top of page

 Once in the hallway, Dr. MacGill pointed to the room behind him and said to a passing nurse, “Nurse, watch over the patient in Room 203.
 When you are sure she is resting quietly, untie her hands.”

-“Yes, Doctor,” answered the blonde nurse demurely.
+“Yes, Doctor,” answered Susan demurely.

 “Yes, Doctor.
 So, she has finally come out of her coma?
 I am so glad!”
 The young woman beamed.

 Dr. Mead responded with a smile.
-“That she has, Nurse Collins.”
-Dr. Mead continued, “I realize this is past the end of your shift.
-If you'd rather, we'll assign Nurse Jones.”
+“That she has, Nurse Collins,” Dr. Mead continued, “I realize this is past the end of your shift.
+If you’d rather, we’ll assign Nurse Jones.”

 “No. That’s all right.
 I’ll do it,” Susan said happily.
 The sadness from earlier was replaced with a hopeful gleam.